postgrespro/mmts/generations2.md

     /* record is message or full xact (prepare) for simplicity */ while (record = new record from stream) {
       /*
-       * Doing this under GenLock each time is expensive; I think it is better
+       * This ensures walreceivers eventually converge.
+Doing this under
+       * GenLock each time is expensive; I think it is better
        * to have maxnodes len array in shmem with recovery mode for each receiver,
-       * which can be checked out atomically without locks, similar to current recovery_count */ check whether our rcv_ctx.mode still apply, goto reconnect if not
+       * which can be checked out atomically without locks, similar to current recovery_count.
+       *
+       * Also interlocking must ensure that walreceiver in recovery mode excludes
+       * any other walreceiver to prevent applying record twice.
+       */
+      check whether our rcv_ctx.mode still apply, goto reconnect if not